The Easy Chain: Translation

 In 2019, the Spanish house Pálido Fuego published a translation of The Easy Chain, entitled La cadena fácil.
 Critical reaction to the book was very positive, with Mariano Hortal offering it up as one of his 32 book recommendations for the fall.
 Hortal wrote:

 "Una historia exigente y compleja que volverá a deleitar a aquellos que buscamos retos a la hora de afrontar obras distintas y que sean diferentes de la media.
 Aquí no nos va faltar nada de eso.
 Me temo que puede ser una de las obras del año" ("A demanding and complex story that will delight those who seek challenges when facing different works and that are different from the average.
 We are not going to miss any of that.
 I fear it may be one of the works of the year.")

 Writing in El Plural, Jose Angel Barrueco concludes his review of the book ("una de las novelas más sólidas e imaginativas del año") by writing:"Esta crítica hacia las imposturas y hacia las falsedades del mundo contemporáneo Evan Dara las introduce o las camufla mediante la sátira y merced a unos personajes al borde del delirio oral, quienes a veces ensartan en sus circunloquios y en sus comentarios algunas sentencias asombrosas.
 Si en la primera mitad del libro tenemos claro lo que sucede, en la segunda las narraciones se vuelven más difusas, y, si en algunos pasajes sabemos lo que sucede (por ejemplo, cuando Lincoln busca a su madre en Europa), en otros sólo obtenemos leves indicios (por ejemplo, en la especie de canción o poema con versos repetidos).
 Pero en realidad da igual: lo que importa es la cadencia, el ritmo, las técnicas que utiliza Dara.
 Si la primera parte nos suena a William Gaddis, en la segunda casi podemos sentir la sombra de James Joyce y sus múltiples técnicas de Ulises."

 Translation: "This criticism of the impostures and the falsehoods of the contemporary world Evan Dara introduces or camouflages them through satire and thanks to some characters on the verge of oral delirium, who sometimes skewer some amazing sentences in their circumlocutions and in their comments.
 If in the first half of the book we are clear about what happens, in the second half the narratives become more diffuse, and, if in some passages we know what happens (for example, when Lincoln looks for his mother in Europe), in others only we get slight clues (for example, in the kind of song or poem with repeated verses).
 But it doesn't really matter: what matters is the cadence, the rhythm, the techniques that Dara uses.
 If the first part sounds like William Gaddis, in the second we can almost feel the shadow of James Joyce and his many techniques of Ulysses."

+Critical reception

+While the original publication of The Easy Chain did not garner much critical attention—due in part to the work being self-published—there was a select group of writers who sought out the novel and offered insight.